SamPorter1984/Bulls/README.md

 It can pack and unpack booleans in uints making it up to 3x-4x cheaper.

-If you want something a little bit too complex for today' distributed technology capabilities and you want it to be cheap enough to be usable.
-If you need to get rid 'Stack too deep' in big structs.
-Or if you have an unhealthy obsession with optimization.

 For use-case example you can visit Aletheo [repo](https://github.com/SamPorter1984/Aletheo/blob/main/contracts/CampaignMarket.sol).
 I could see some more use-cases: game settings/statistics?
 Which for some reason play a role in decision making for decentralized crowd funding or bets in the game?

+Anyway, if you want something a little bit too complex for today' distributed technology capabilities and you want it to be cheap enough to be usable, if you need to get rid 'Stack too deep' in big structs, or if you have an unhealthy obsession with optimization.
+Then it can be useful.

 ```
 git clone https://github.com/SamPorter1984/Bulls && cd bulls && npm run test